ProfOyzon/LookingForGroup/database/README.md

 ## Requirements

-The only requirements use this over the MySQL installer is Docker itself, however, if you aren't familiar with the Docker CLI tool, Docker Desktop is recommended.
+The only requirements to use this over the MySQL installer is Docker itself, however, if you aren't familiar with the Docker CLI tool, [Docker Desktop](https://www.docker.com/) is recommended.
 Your editor might have Docker extensions that you can use too, so it might be beneficial to check for those.

 ## Setup